-Through a Memorandum of Understanding with the Province of Nova Scotia, the Public Health Agency of Canada funds two Evidence Review and Synthesis Centres (ERSCs) for the Canadian Task Force on Preventive Health Care (CTFPHC):
+Through an agreement with the Sir Mortimer B. Davis Jewish General Hospital, the Public Health Agency of Canada funds two Evidence Review and Synthesis Centres (ERSCs) for the Canadian Task Force on Preventive Health Care:

 - Dr. Lisa Hartling (PI), University of Alberta;

 - Dr. Melissa Brouwers (PI), Dr. Julian Little (PI), and Dr. David Moher (PI), School of Epidemiology and Public Health, University of Ottawa

 WHAT DO THE ERSCS DO?